 An appointment is how insurance carriers tell the state which producers or agencies can sell their products.
 Appointments establish a relationship between a carrier and a producer, and without one, a producer can’t legally sell a carrier’s insurance products.

 Sounds simple enough, but, because appointment requirements vary by state, things can get a little complicated.
 For example, while most states require carriers to report their producer appointments, there are a handful that don’t, like Alaska, Illinois, Oregon, and any others we consider “Registry” states.
-Of the states that do require reporting, some regard producer appointments as perpetual (as long as the producer has a valid license), while others require annual appointment renewal.
-Some states even require producers to have at least one carrier appointment to keep their insurance license active.
+Of the states that do require reporting, some regard insurance producer appointments as perpetual (as long as the producer holds a valid license), while others require annual appointment renewal.
+Some states even require insurance producers to have at least one carrier appointment to keep their insurance license active.
+Without modern compliance technology, this can quickly make a mess of an insurance company’s compliance and record-keeping, particularly if they operate in multiple states.

 “Umbrella” and agency appointments